LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/FN-Service/EOS-Services/Locker/CosmeticData.md

 `deploymentId`: The Deployment Id from env configuration, for `live-fn` it is `62a9473a2dca46b29ccf17577fcf42d7` <br/>
 `accountId`: Your Account Id

+# Query Parameters

+`limit`: optional, how many items to include (limit 100) <br/>
+`nextToken`: optional, the token from a previous response used to fetch more items

 ---

 _Example Response (shortened)_